 |Overvalued/Undervalued||Valued stocks are undervalued stocks.||Growth stocks are overvalued stocks.|

 |Risk & Volatility||Valued stocks have lower risk & volatility because even if the price doesn’t go higher, you wouldn’t lose anything.||Growth stocks have more risk & volatility.
 No-one knows how growth stocks will be priced.
 All predictions of financial analysts don’t come true.|

-|Companies associated||Valued stocks are associated usually with large organizations (Large Caps)||Growth stocks can be associated with small (small caps), mid-sized (mid caps), and also large-sized organizations.|
+|Companies associated||Valued stocks are associated usually with large organizations (Large Caps)||Growth stocks can be associated with small (small caps), mid-caps Stock, and also large-sized organizations.|

 |Outperformance (as per the research of John Dowdee)||From the research, it was found that valued stocks outperformed all growth stocks even if the former were more volatile than the latter.||As per the research, growth stocks did poorly even if the risk & volatility were lesser than that of valued stocks.|

 Even if valued stocks are undervalued due to a scandal or bad reputation, it has more value in the investors’ eyes than the growth stocks.
-That’s why if we can keep two stocks in front of an experienced investor, she will pick valued one first.
+That’s why if we can keep two stocks in front of an experienced investor, she will pick the valued one first.

 Of course, there are other factors that one needs to consider, e.g., volatility, risk, market reputation, prediction of financial analysts, historical performance, etc. But clearly, investing in valued stocks is more beneficial to investors than growth stocks.

 This article has been a guide to Value vs. Growth Stocks.
 Here we discuss the top differences between value and growth stocks along with infographics and comparison table.
 You may also have a look at the following articles for gaining further knowledge –